randyos-org/randyos/readme.md

 Further Information
 -------------------

-Licensed under GPLv3.
+This work is licensed under the MIT License.
 Read it in the `LICENSE` file.
 This repository was previously the place of development for the so-called "Loup OS", for which I have now created a separate organisation: <https://codeberg.org/loup-os>.